innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 - double-click the installation package to run it

-- follow the Windows Subsystem for Linux (WSL2) instructions to make sure that WSL2 is installed and enabled (this may require restarting your computer)
+- follow the Windows Subsystem for Linux (WSL2) instructions to make sure that WSL2 is installed (or has been recently updated) and enabled; *note that this may require restarting your computer for the changes to take effect*;

   - for older Windows systems, you may need to follow [this guidance](https://learn.microsoft.com/en-us/windows/wsl/install-manual) on how to install WSL2